Iceland in April: Spring Arrives, Crowds Have Not

 Essentials:

-- Waterproof outer layer (jacket and trousers).
-This is the most important item.
-April rain is frequent
+• Waterproof outer layer (jacket and trousers).
+This is the single most important item for April

-- Thermal base layers for colder days, especially early April
+• Thermal base layers for colder days, especially in early April

-- Warm hat, gloves, and a buff or scarf.
-Mornings and evenings are cold
+• Warm hat, gloves, and a buff or scarf.
+Mornings and evenings stay cold

-- Sunglasses.
-The spring sun reflecting off snow and water is bright
+• Sunglasses.
+The spring sun reflecting off snow and water is bright, and I always forget how harsh it can be

 Nice to have:

-- Reusable water bottle.
-Icelandic tap water is excellent
+• Reusable water bottle.
+Icelandic tap water is some of the best in the world

-For the full packing list by season, see our what to pack guide.
+For my full seasonal packing list, see my what to pack guide.

 Is April Right for Your Trip?